Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 We will cover the following steps to set up your local machine for remote development using a Google Cloud Virtual Machine (VM):

+- **Why do I need my own virtual machine?:** Pros anc cons
 - **Prepare Your Tools:** Install the essential VSCode extension for remote connections.
 - **Set Up Your Cloud Workspace:** Create your Google Cloud account and explore the free trial options.
 - **Launch Your Virtual Machine:** Choose the VM configuration that best suits your project needs.
 - **Secure Your Access:** Generate SSH keys to ensure a safe and private connection to your VM.
 - **Connect VSCode to the Cloud:** Link your code editor to your new virtual machine.
 - **Customize Your Environment:** Install the tools and software you need for your specific workflow.

+---

+# ** Why do I need my own virtual machine?
+A Pros and Cons **

+There are at least three reasons to setup a virtual machine: (1) Flexibility, (2) Scalability, (3) Productivity.
+Reasons not to setup are the technical barriers to entry (though this guide aims to offset this!) and cost.
+On cost, I would argue that the relevant counterfactual would be purchasing a mid-range laptop (32GB of memory or higher) which will depreciate, puts an upper bound on the power available to you, and requires liquidity to purchase.

+(1) Flexibility

+While it is very common for universities to have their own computational resources for working with big data, I have found that having my own server affords a great deal more flexibility.
+The most obvious advantage is that I can turn the machine on and off as needed, and do not have to submit jobs to a schedule nor compete for resources with others.
+The ability to work in real-time drastically increases productivity and avoids lengthy wait times which (for me) disrupt my work flow substantially.
+Another way in which a virtual machine offers flexibility is in costs.
+Apart from the cost of data storage, you will not pay for any computational resources when not using the machine (unlike personal hardware).
+And if a project is going to be dormant for a while, you can download the data to a personal hard disk and shudder the virtual machine completely - at which point your costs become 0.

+(2) Scalability

+The best feature of the Google Cloud

 ---